Google Nest Cam Review 2023

 Pro Tip: Most battery-operated cameras are going to come with a bit of a charge already in them.
 You’re still going to want to fully charge them, though.
 Nothing’s more annoying than getting your camera all set up and mounted, then turning around, taking it down, and charging it a day later because the battery died.

+Once I had everything out of the box, I plugged my Nest Cam in to get it charging.
 The next morning, the camera was fully charged and ready to go, so I went about setting it up.

 Nest Cam: The Setup